lunit-io/ocelot23algo/README.md

 ```
 ### Export algorithm docker image

-Generate the file to be uploaded to GC by running the following script:
+Generate the `tar` file to be uploaded to GC by running the following command:

 ```bash
 bash export.sh